Mali03/Arduino-uno-basic-projects/README.md

 # Arduino Uno Projects

 Welcome to my collection of Arduino Uno projects!
 This repository contains various projects created using the Arduino Uno, demonstrating different functionalities and ideas.
 Each project includes the code and example videos and photos to help you recreate and learn.
-And also I used the [tinkercad website](https://www.tinkercad.com/) to show cable notations.
+And also I used the [tinkercad website](https://www.tinkercad.com/) and [Fritzing](https://fritzing.org) to show cable notations.

 ## Featured Projects
 1. Battery Level Checker: It is necessary to check the battery level.
 This project helps you monitor it and displays the level on a 4-digit 7-segment display.